amen6/Twitter-Like/README.md

 ## Description

- Network is a Twitter-like social network website which users post and interact with posts.
+ The Twitter-like social network is a website which users post and interact with posts.
 Registered users can follow others users, like posts, and edit and delete his own post.
 Unregistered users can only read posts.

 #### What i have used